 Graphic Designers and Illustrators

-The same rule applies if you are planning to apply for entry to a college or university program to upgrade your skills.
-First contact the institution in which you want to enroll to find out the steps you should take and the credential assessment agency you should use.
+The same rule applies if you are applying to college or university to upgrade your skills.
+First, contact the school to find out what steps to take, and the credential assessment agency you should use.

 Make sure not to discount your international education and skills.
-Try to build on your existing knowledge and skills and explore university and college options thoroughly before deciding.
-You might be able to have advanced standing, transfer some of your credits and benefit from prior learning assessment options by using your international credentials and experience to gain credit or course exemptions.
-This way you will complete your program more quickly, without wasting money and repeating the education you already have.
+Build on your existing knowledge and skills and explore university and college options thoroughly before deciding.
+Use your international credentials and experience to gain credit or course exemptions.
+You may be able to get advanced standing, transfer some of your credits and benefit from prior learning assessment options.
+This will allow you to complete your program more quickly, without wasting money and repeating the education you already have.

 Credentials assessment services